kropkakropkakropka/github-user-search/readme.md

 - Twitter -

 Todo:
-- add light mode
+- need to learn how to use localStorage for dakr/light mode
-- fix description (it doesn't work)
+- clicking github handle should redirect to github page